 We strongly recommend that you conduct a practice LMS exam with your students prior to the exam period to familiarise students with the process.
 Find out the reasons why and things to consider.

-If you have digital exams in your subjects, you will have selected the technology you will use to deliver the online exams.
+If you have digital exams in your subjects, you will have selected the exam technology you will use to deliver the exams.
 Following this, it is important to schedule a practice exam for students using your chosen exam technology.
-You may also choose to make use of your chosen exam technology for one of the formative or summative assessments throughout the semester to allow students to become more familiar with it.
+You may also choose to make use of your chosen exam type for one of the formative or summative assessments throughout the semester to allow students to become more familiar with it.
 Exam 'practice runs' need only be short, but they should include all the question types and steps that students will be expected to complete in the live exam.

 Why practice exams?